Compare Keebo vs Flexera

 Amazon Redshift

-FinOps Foundation AlignmentGeneral MemberPremier Member organization through Flexera
+FinOps Foundation AlignmentGeneral MemberPremier Member through Flexera

 PricingPay-as-you-go or enterprise subscriptionAvailable standalone or bundled with Flexera One Cloud Cost Optimization